-Taylor Lautner Shares Vacation Photo With Carrie Fisher’s Daughter, Billie Lourd on Instagram
+Taylor Lautner Shares Vacation Photo With Carrie Fisher’s Daughter, Billie Lourd, On Instagram

 Since the death of her mother and grandmother last year on Dec.
 27 and Dec.
 28, respectively, Billie Lourd has been mostly absent from social media but still took the time to thank fans for the well wishes.

-“If my life weren’t funny then it would just be true and that is unacceptable” — Carrie Fisher.
+“‘If my life weren’t funny then it would just be true and that is unacceptable’ — Carrie Fisher.
 Finding the funny might take a while but I learned from the best and her voice will forever be in my head and in my heart.”

-Taylor Lautner has always been by Billie Lourd’s side giving her the support she needed during those dark times.
+Taylor Lautner has always been by Billie Lourd’s side, giving her the support she needed during those dark times.
 It appears that the Twilight actor genuinely cares about his co-star.

 “He’s a great guy and has really been there for Billie,” one source previously told People.

-Reports also mentioned that Taylor Lautner has been with Billie Lourd, from the time when Carrie Fisher was still in the hospital getting treatment after her cardiac arrest to the double memorial.
-A couple of weeks ago, Lautner even took to social media to wish Lourd well during the death of her mother and grandmother.
+Reports also mentioned that Taylor Lautner has been with Billie Lourd from the time when Carrie Fisher was still in the hospital getting treatment after her cardiac arrest to the double memorial.
+A couple of weeks ago, Lautner even took to social media to wish Lourd well during the deaths of her mother and grandmother.

 This girl is one of the strongest, most fearless individuals I’ve ever met.
 Absolutely beautiful inside and out.
 I’m lucky to know you @praisethelourd.. ❤️, me.